rriley/qu-thesis/README.md

 Quick Start
 -----------
-1. Download the template from [here](https://github.com/rriley/qu-thesis/archive/master.zip).
+1. Download the latest copy of the template from [here](https://github.com/rriley/qu-thesis/archive/master.zip).
 2. Unzip it.
 3. Edit thesis.tex, filling in the required information.
 4. Add your thesis material.